 Furthermore, it features unlimited DVR.
 You can set up recordings easily by adding your favorite football team at setup.
 If you join a game midway through, you can stream key highlights before joining the game in progress.
 YouTube TV has the tools, value and channel offerings to appeal to the most avid college football fans.

-The college football season kicks off on Saturday, August 24th, with four contests.
+The college football season kicks off on Saturday, August 23rd, with five contests highlighted by a top 25 matchup taking place in Ireland.
 The following Saturday, the first full week of play begins.
-The regular season culminates on Saturday, November 30th.
+The regular season culminates on Saturday, November 29th.

 You can find a complete and detailed schedule of college football games on ESPN’s website.